In an economy of distraction, your website is either a precision instrument or background noise. We build the former.

 Your customers receive pre-built pages served from a CDN edge node closest to them - not pages assembled on the fly by an overworked server.

-The performance gap between headless and dynamic websites is not marginal.
-It is structural.
+The performance gap between SSG and dynamic websites is not marginal.
+It is structural and measurable.

 Traditional platforms like WordPress must execute server-side processes for every page request: query the database, run PHP scripts, assemble the page, then deliver it.
 Every plugin adds processing time.
 Every theme introduces code bloat.